 Cheesy like that.

-I’m still little chubby.
-I have big ass.
+I’m still a little chubby.
+I have a big ass.
 Wide hips.
 Lumpy thighs.
 Stomach fat.
 So many scars.
 Stretch marks.
 Cellulite.
 Acne…

 And I never been more self-confident.

 I’m confident I’m gonna make it after everything I went through.